gazay/diffit/README.md

 ### Initializer

-    rails g diffit:init
+    rails g diffit:init TABLE_NAME

-Creates `initializer` in which you can put names of tracking table and stored procedure.
+Creates `initializer` in which you can put names of tracking table and stored procedure as well as triggers for `INSERT` and `UPDATE` actions on corresponding table.
-Trigger names will be generated around corresponding table and stored procedure.

-### Structure migration

-    rails g diffit:structure

-Creates migrations for tracking table and stored procedure using data from `config/initializers/diffit.rb`.

-### Triggers migration

-    rails g diffit:triggers TABLE_NAME

-Creates triggers for `INSERT` and `UPDATE` actions on corresponding table.
 Assumes it should got real table name.
 Otherwise attempts to get a table name from corresponding class.

 ## In your app